adyen-examples/.github/pages/flows.md

 The Adyen Postman flows provide a visual representation of the workflows you can design with the Adyen APIs.
 A flow shows how API calls can be chained and how data can be passed between the various steps.

+Why using the Adyen Postman Flows?
+* understand API workflows behind the Adyen products and features
+* learn how data is passed between the API calls
+* run a workflow with your own API Key and configuration settings

 ![Postman flow](postman-flow.png)